Veneridze/laravel-moderation/README.md

 //it will return Approved and Postponed Posts Post::withPostponed()->get();

-//it will return all Posts with Rejected Post::withoutRejected()->get();
+//it will return all Posts without Rejected Post::withoutRejected()->get();
 ```